lpsantao/agentic_geekgirls/README.md

 ## About the Workshop

-This workshop explores the shift from single-prompt generative AI to agentic systems — covering the key patterns used in modern AI products through guided examples and a collaborative design exercise.
+This workshop explores the shift from single-prompt generative AI to agentic systems, covering the key patterns used in modern AI products through guided examples and a collaborative design exercise.

 **Presented by:** Liliana Antão · [Medtiles](https://med.tiles-ai.com) · [LinkedIn](https://linkedin.com/in/lilianaantao)